Sharp Adams-Moser-Trudinger type inequalities in the hyperbolic space: Introduction

 \subsection{Moser--Trudinger and Adams inequalities on $\mathbb H^n$}

-Although there have been extensive works on the best constants for Moser--Trudinger and Adams inequalities in Euclidean spaces, Heisenberg groups, and compact Riemannian manifolds as listed above, much less is known for the sharp constants for Moser--Trudinger and Adams inequalities on hyperbolic spaces.
+Although there have been extensive works on the best constants for the Moser--Trudinger and Adams inequalities in the Euclidean space, on Heisenberg's group, and on compact Riemannian manifolds as listed above, much less is known for the sharp constants for the Moser--Trudinger and Adams inequalities on hyperbolic spaces.

-The hyperbolic space $\H^n$ with $n\geqslant 2$ is a complete, simply connected Riemannian manifold having constant sectional curvature equal to $-1$, and for a given dimensional number, any two such spaces are isometries \cite{Wolf1967}.
-There is a number of models for $\H^n$, however, the most important models are the half-space model, the ball model, and the hyperboloid or Lorentz model.
+The hyperbolic space $\H^n$ with $n\geqslant 2$ is a complete, simply connected Riemannian manifold having constant sectional curvature equal to $-1$, and for a given dimensional number, any two such spaces are isometric \cite{Wolf1967}.
+There is a number of models for $\H^n$, however, the most important models are the half-space model, the ball model, and the hyperboloid (or Lorentz model).
 In this paper, we will use the ball model since this model is especially useful for questions involving rotational symmetry.
-Given $n \geqslant 2$, we denote by $B_n$ the open unit ball in $\R^n$.
-Clearly, $B_n$ can be endowed with the Riemannian metric
+Given $n \geqslant 2$, we denote by $\mathbb B^n$ the open unit ball in $\R^n$.
+Clearly, $\mathbb B^n$ can be endowed with the Riemannian metric

 which is called the ball model of the hyperbolic space $\H^n$.
 The volume element of $\H^n$ is given by